survivejs/site/posts/10-succeed-at-technical-books.md

 ## What Would I Do Differently?

 Just like with software projects the easiest thing to mess up is scoping.
 It's difficult to estimate how long getting things done actually takes.
 This is exacerbated by the fact that as a first time author you don't have a frame of reference.
-Based on this experience I would say it's better to aim for a short guide, say 30-50 pages, rather than shoot for the moon on the first go.
+Based on this experience I would say it's better to aim for a short guide, say 30-50 pages, rather than shoot for the moon from the first go.

 It is easier to expand than to cut down.
 Go for a short, quality book rather than something long and shoddy.
 Your readers will thank you.